 Allow Extra Time For The Project to Take Longer Than Expected

 Projects almost never take the amount of time you estimate.
-Unforeseen things can come up and keep you from reaching your deadlines.
-It’s important to give yourself a buffer, because you don’t know what roadblocks you will face.
+Unforeseen things can come up and keep you from reaching your project management deadlines.
+It’s important to give yourself a buffer because you don’t know what roadblocks you will face.

 It’s kinda like driving somewhere during rush hour traffic.
 You wouldn’t leave at the exact time you needed to get somewhere and expect to arrive on time with unpredictable traffic.
-Same goes with setting deadlines for projects.
+The same goes for setting project deadlines.

 Consider Other Last Minute Projects That May Pop Up

 During the week, you are liable to have clients that ask for priority work to get completed.
-Of course, you want to meet their demands if at all possible.
+Of course, you and your team members want to meet their demands if at all possible.
 It goes a long way in building rapport with a client when you can bail them out by reaching last-minute deadlines.
 That’s why it is important to plan for this in your day.

 If you end up getting the work done early on any of your projects, that’s a bonus!
-But, giving yourself extra time is better than going over.
+But, giving yourself extra time to meet deadlines is better than going over.

 Do Work in Order of Priority

 When you are working with many different deadlines, it’s important to schedule yourself to work on projects in order of priority.
-That means you may have to wait to do work you really want to tackle, because you have to wrap up other work first.
-Don’t let yourself get distracted with non-essential tasks or projects that are due after the priority work.
+That means you may have to wait to do work you really want to tackle because you have to wrap up other work first.
+Don’t let yourself get distracted with non-essential tasks that are due after the priority work.

 Renegotiate Deadlines If You Need To

 If you keep finding yourself missing deadlines and behind schedule, it may be time to reach out to R5 for help.
 We’d love to help you take your business to the next level by taking some tasks off your to-do list.
-Email us at email@example.com to get started
+Email us at email@example.com or fill out our contact form here to get started

 Until next week, get out there and start breaking the mental chains that are keeping you from producing!